Skip to content

 Security Headers: CSP, HSTS, X-Frame-Options and More

-HTTP security headers are the first line of defense for your website against common web attacks: XSS, clickjacking, MIME-sniffing, and traffic interception.
+HTTP security headers are the first line of defense for your website against common web attacks: XSS, clickjacking, MIME-SNI, and traffic interception.
 Proper configuration takes minutes, yet it protects against most attacks from the OWASP Top 10.

 Content-Security-Policy (CSP)